lukoerfer/simple-pnml-dotnet/README.md

 * The element relations are implemented via (auto-)properties in .NET and via fields with getters and optional setters in the JVM (with some help of Lombok).
 * Some names are changed to follow language-specific naming conventions:
   * Methods are named using `PascalCase` in the .NET version, but using `camelCase` in the JVM version.
-  * Interface names are prefixed with an uppercase `I` in the .NET version.
   * Enum members are named using `PascalCase` in the .NET version, but using `UPPER_CASE` in the JVM version.
 * A lot more constructors and fluent methods are provided in the JVM version, because initialization blocks and optional or named parameters are not supported.
 * `Label` instances for element names, inscriptions and initial markings must be constructed manually when using the JVM version, because implicit type conversion is not supported.